achmadrasidi/juncoffee-server/README.md

 ## About The Project

-Coffee Shop is a store that sells some good meals, and especially coffee.
+Juncoffee is a store that sells some good meals, and especially coffee.
 We provide high quality beans.

 ### Built With